Anal hygiene: Materials

 The ancient Greeks were known to use fragments of ceramic, known as pessoi (πεσσοί), to perform anal cleansing.

 The ancient Romans may have used a tersorium (xylospongium), consisting of a sponge on a wooden stick.
 The stick would be soaked in a water channel in front of a toilet, and then stuck through the hole built into the front of the toilet for anal cleaning.
 The tersorium was shared by people using public latrines.
 To clean the sponge, they washed it in a bucket with water and salt or vinegar.
 However, this became a breeding ground for bacteria, causing the spread of disease in the latrine.

 In ancient Japan, wooden skewers known as chuugi ('shit sticks') were used for post-defecation cleaning.

 The use of toilet paper first started in ancient China around the 2nd century BC.
 According to Charlier (2012), French physician François Rabelais had argued about the ineffectiveness of toilet paper in the 16th century.
 The first commercially available toilet paper was invented by American entrepreneur Joseph Gayetty in 1857, with the dawning of the Second Industrial Revolution.

+Elsewhere in Asia, water has been used for anal cleansing since ancient times, using methods such as Istinja in the Middle East, the lota vessel in the Indian subcontinent, and the tabo tool in Southeast Asia.